How to Develop an Enterprise Web Application?

 - Business continuity

 Feeling confused about your options?
-Our team would be delighted to advise you on the best tech stack for your Java enterprise web application or walk you through all the AWS details.
+Our team would be delighted to advise you on the best tech stack for your enterprise web application or walk you through all the AWS details.

 Cybercrime is on the rise and enterprises are a desired target for malicious actors.
 However, as a recent series of high-profile breaches have proved, most enterprise web applications still do not comply with the common security standards and contain serious vulnerabilities.

+A CyCognito study of 500,000 internet-exposed assets found 52% of cloud assets and 66% of non-cloud assets lacked web application firewall protection.
 In other words, most enterprise web applications suffer from notorious, yet easily preventable security vulnerabilities.
 In most cases, those stem from outdated legacy IT, the prevalence of shadow IT practices and abandonment of certain IT assets (that can be exploited by malicious third-parties to access live systems).

 Don’t repeat the same mistakes when building a new enterprise web application.